MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/Manage/Using-SAN-copy-to-rapidly-provision-virtual-machines.md

     -   If you want to create a SAN-copy capable template from a new virtual machine, the host where you create the virtual machine must also be a member of this host group.

     -   If you want to create a SAN-copy capable template from an existing virtual machine, and want to create and assign the logical unit from the library server, the library server must be a member of this host group.
 Therefore, the library server must be a Hyper-V host.
-(If you do not want to add the library server as a host, you can assign the logical unit out-of-band by using your storage array vendorâ€™s management tools.)
+(If you do not want to add the library server as a host, you can assign the logical unit out-of-band by using your storage array vendor’s management tools.)

 -   If you want to use rapid provisioning to deploy generation 2 virtual machines, you must choose a host with an operating system that supports them.
 Generation 2 virtual machines are supported as of Windows Server 2012 R2.